 But, how do we actually TEACH confrontation?
 How do we SHOW them how to handle conflict well?

-Heads up: This post is a LONG one — even for me!
-If you don’t have time to read it right now, be sure to save it to Pinterest or download this FREE PDF of the content, so you can read it later.
+No time to read the lessons right now?
+Be sure to save this post to Pinterest or download the FREE PDF of the content, so you can read it later.
 These lessons are too important to miss!

 Let’s start with the basics: